The Trick To Fuller Lips? Sneaky Illusions

 Use a darker lip liner than you want to

-Whether you want to over line your lips or follow their natural contour, Bhatty's advice is to use a dark-brown pencil liner — even if it's out of your comfort zone and you normally gravitate towards lighter pinks.
+Whether you want to overline your lips or follow their natural contour, Bhatty's advice is to use a dark-brown pencil liner — even if it's out of your comfort zone and you normally gravitate towards lighter pinks.
 "I would line the lips with a darker [lip] pencil," she says.
-"I recommend Charlotte Tilbury’s Lip Cheat Lip Pencil in Foxy Brown or Spice from MAC."
+"I recommend Charlotte Tilbury’s Lip Cheat Lip Pencil in Foxy Brown, $33.16. or Spice from MAC."

 Try your brow pencil